tritemio/FRETBursts/docs/source/absolute_beginner.rst

 - You can run the notebooks step-by-step (one cell a time) by hitting *shift + enter*.

-- You can run the notebook in a single step by clicking on the menu *Cell -> Run All*.
+- You can run the whole notebook in a single step by clicking on the menu *Cell -> Run All*.

 - To restart the notebook computations (the component performing the